danstarns/idio-graphql/README.md

 ## intro

 [`GraphQLNode`](https://github.com/danstarns/idio-graphql#GraphQLNode) is at the core of idio-graphql, enables developers to encapsulate each node within your graphql API.
-Its recommended to create new folders for `resolvers` to separate logic & keep things clean.

 **example**